PavloRohozhyn/PavloRohozhyn/README.md

 # Hi there 👋
-This is my University GitHab
+This is my University GitHub

 ### :film_projector: Decision-Making Methods
 > Console Application